 If you thought that the Chi from Tai Chi meant energy, then prepare to have your mind blown.
 The “Qi” (chee) from Qigong does indeed mean energy; but the Chi from Tai Chi does not.

-He’s entitled to his own opinion, of course.
-But not his own facts.
-If you encounter a teacher like this, it’s best to go find a new one.
+He’s entitled to his own opinion, of course, but not his own facts.
+If you encounter a teacher like this, it’s probably best to go find a new one.

 - The Chinese character Qi (氣) means energy.
 That much is simple.

 - The Chinese character Chi (極,) means ultimate.
 That’s a literal translation.
-When combined with the word Tai (太), it then means “Cosmos”.
+When combined with the word Tai (太), the two then mean “Cosmos”.

 Of course, Tai Chi Chuan is based on the flow of Qi (energy), hence the confusion.
 To eliminate the confusion, a new spelling of Tai Chi Chuan is often used: Tai Ji Quan.
 This is more correct, but as I said, it’s not widely recognized by Americans.